Lifespan vs NordicTrack – Detailing the Major Differences

 - Stay in Control of your workout with a 7-Inch web-enabled touchscreen.
 Quickly view your speed, time, distance, calories burned, heart rate, incline, and decline on the large, easy-to-read display

 - 3.0 chp drive System.
 Train safer, longer and quieter.
-Built with a bigger motor case for less vibration and dual cooling fans for less heat, this 3.0 continuous horsepower motor delivers lasting power that's smooth and consistent
+Built with a bigger motor case for less vibration and dual cooling fans for less heat

 - 0 - 12% incline with the touch of a button, you can quickly adjust your incline anywhere from 0 percent to 15 percent to change your workout intensity and add variety to your training